 Lenovo Work for Humankind

-In the spring of 2023, we partnered with Lenovo and its global Work for Humankind initiative on a local level with a goal of raising awareness about the need for diversity in conservation.
-Volunteers from Elizabeth City State – a historically Black university – toured the Mountains-to-Sea Trail in a van while being equipped with Lenovo’s cutting-edge technology.
+In 2023, we partnered with Lenovo and its global Work for Humankind initiative on a local level with a goal of raising awareness about the need for diversity in conservation.
+Volunteers from Elizabeth City State University – one of North Carolina’s HBCUs (Historically Black Colleges and Universities) – toured the Mountains-to-Sea Trail in a van while being equipped with Lenovo’s cutting-edge technology.
 The students engaged with culturally diverse sites and worked to make them accessible to all outdoor enthusiasts.

 Check out the work in segments 1, 14 and 15, with other project areas across the MST coming soon: